awsdocs/amazon-eks-user-guide/doc_source/security-groups-for-pods.md

       kubectl apply -f my-security-group-policy.yaml
       ```

-1. Deploy a sample application with a label that matches the `my-role` value for `podSelector` that you specified in the previous step\.
+1. Deploy a sample application with a label that matches the `my-role` value for `podselector` that you specified in the previous step\.

    1. Save the following contents to a file\.